user789user/dataA4/README.md

       ```plaintext
       http://127.0.0.1:5000
       ```
+   5). **Use exist admin/user to login to test the any above task**
+    --for superadmin:
+        username:superadmin
+        password:superademinkey
+    --for admin(research department):
+        username:admin
+        password:ademinkey
+    --for user(finance department):
+        username:user
+        password:usekey

 5. **Notes**
    1).
 The `init_db.sql` script ensures that the required database and tables are created before running the application.
    2).
 Make sure the PostgreSQL username and password in `config.py` match the credentials on your system.